What is KVM? Why It’s the Best Choice for Virtualization

 How KVM works & its architecture

-It makes sure that the software applications running on the operating system get needed computing resources.
+It makes sure that the software applications running on the operating system get the needed computing resources.
 The Linux kernel is included in distributions such as Red Hat Enterprise Linux (RHEL), Fedora, and Ubuntu.

 • KVM Module – This module offers core virtualization infrastructure.
 Which expose the necessary interfaces for creating and managing VMs.
 The core part of KVM is directly integrated into the Linux kernel as Kvm.ko.
 These modules leverage hardware virtualization extensions for better performance.